 Villa-Lobos is the obvious stop en route from Milhaud to Niemeyer.
-(You might get sent to the YouTube site to listen to this.
-It is worth watching as well as hearing.)
+(You might get sent to the YouTube site to listen to this.)

 Many things, including much of the music, prevent people from recognising Heitor Villa-Lobos as a great composer.
 Stravinsky was asked whether Elgar was a great composer.
 “Of course he is not, but he is thought greatly of.”
 A nice Stravinskyism and, of course, like some other nice Stravinskyisms, nonsense.

-Villa-Lobos’s quartets are in the league of Bartók’s and Shostakovich’s, some have said, (Haydn, he tells us, was his model), but they were unknown until recently, at least outside Brazil.
+Some have said that Villa-Lobos’s quartets are in the league of Bartók’s and Shostakovich’s (Haydn, he tells us, was his model), but they were unknown until recently, at least outside Brazil.
 I have argued (not here) for the seventeenth.

 Villa-Lobos is comparable (and contrastable) with Milhaud in many different ways, which I don’t have time to summarise.
 From 1917 to 1918 (nearly two years) Milhaud was secretary to Paul Claudel, the French ambassador to Brazil, in Rio de Janeiro.
 He would set many of Claudel’s dramatic works to music and composed an orchestral Symphonie pour l’univers claudélien as late as 1968.